10K Ram 1500 pickup trucks recalled over driveshaft failure risk

 READ THIS: 2019 Ram 1500 recalled over potential steering fault

-Total, 10,160 Ram 1500 models are affected and FCA reported that 1 percent of the the trucks may have the problem.
+Total, 10,160 Ram 1500 models are affected and FCA reported that 1% of the the trucks may have the problem.
 Owners may hear noises or feel vibrations in the truck prior to the weld separating.

 DON'T MISS: Ram recalls 410,351 pickups with faulty tailgate latches

 FCA will notify owners of the Ram trucks and instruct them to bring their vehicles to a dealership.
-There, dealers will inspect the weld and replace the rear driveshaft free of charge.
+There, dealers will inspect the weld and replace the rear driveshaft for free.
 For any owners who may have fixed the problem outside of the factory warranty or before the recall, the automaker will provide reimbursement.

 The issue was first discovered last summer when FCA noticed an unusual number of warranty claims for cracked driveshafts.